programmfabrik/easydb-documentation/content/sysadmin/backupandrestore/_index.en.md

 If you splitted the storage into several mount points, which is not unusal, then backup all of them, of course.

+You do not have to but should exclude the directory `elasticsearch/var/` and - if you backup the databases as recommended below - exclude `pgsql/var/`.

 This means you have saved everything, including your assets.

 But the metadata information needs special care - it is stored in SQL databases, which could change even during the backup process.